osrf/gazebo_design/sim_validation/sim_validation.md

 accessibility of this tool would be greatly enhanced by a graphical interface that captures all the options specified above.

-### ROS interface

-`rostopic`

-`rosbag`

 ## Tests

 ### Unit Tests

+Because computing the expected outputs of the system as a whole is difficult, it will rely on unit tests to prove correctness.

+#### File parsing

+Given a set of typical input files and at least one invalid file, check that the system correctly parses the input data and throws errors when expected.

+Check that keys specified in the input data correctly match joint and sensor elements in the model.

 ### Validation test cases

+As an integration test, though not a continuous integration test, the system will be tested in two example use cases.

+In each case, the example scenario will be tested with a set of accurate parameters in the robot model, then with a set of inaccurate parameters.
+The hypothesis is that the error calculated by the simulation validation tool will be larger for a set of inaccurate parameters.
+If this is not the case, then the tool is not implemented correctly.

 #### Uncontrolled system

+The uncontrolled system features a simple cube instrumented with an IMU.
+The inertial and frictional properties of the object will be measured, then data will be collected in some controlled scenario, such as sliding the cube down a ramp, or dropping the cube from a known height.

 #### Controlled system

+The controlled system features a robot arm completing a known trajectory, such as moving the end effector in a circle.

 ### User Studies

-Because this tool is meant to be used by robotics researchers, it may be fruitful to run user studies with research groups using the completed minimum viable version of this tool.
+Because this tool is meant to be used by robotics researchers, it may be fruitful to run user studies with research groups using the early version of this tool.
 This will direct the evolution of the tool in the large space of possibilities enumerated in the "additional features" section.

 ## Pull requests